-To acknowledge a particular alarm, use the \blacktriangle and \bigtriangledown keys to highlight it in the menu and press the \blacksquare key.
+To acknowledge a particular alarm, use the \bigcirc and \bigcirc keys to highlight it in the menu and press the \bigcirc key.

 Note.
 Active unacknowledged alarms in the current process group are identified by a flashing Alarm Event icon to the right of the associated channel reading.
 Active acknowledged alarms are identified by a continuous Alarm Event icon - see item (10) in Fig. 4.5, page 38.